gildas-lormeau/zip.js/README.md

 // Creates a BlobReader object used to read zipBlob. const zipBlobReader = new BlobReader(zipBlob);
-// Creates a TransformStream object where the content of the first entry in the zip will be written. const helloWorldStream = new TransformStream();
+// Creates a TransformStream object where the content of the first entry in the zip will be written. const helloWorldWriter = new TransformStream();
-// Creates a Promise object resolved to the first entry content returned as text. const helloWorldTextPromise = new Response(helloWorldStream.readable).text();
+// Creates a Promise object resolved to the first entry content returned as text. const helloWorldTextPromise = new Response(helloWorldWriter.readable).text();

 // Reads zipBlob via zipBlobReader, retrieves metadata (name, dates, etc.) of the first entry,
-// retrieves its content via helloWorldStream, and closes the reader. const zipReader = new ZipReader(zipBlobReader);
+// retrieves its content via helloWorldWriter, and closes the reader. const zipReader = new ZipReader(zipBlobReader);
 const firstEntry = (await zipReader.getEntries()).shift();
-await firstEntry.getData(helloWorldStream);
+await firstEntry.getData(helloWorldWriter);
 await zipReader.close();